-- Enter your name, a valid email adress and the first 14 digits of your device’s IMEI or MEID number (remove the last digit if necessary).
+- Enter your name, a valid email adress and the first 14 digits of your device’s IMEI or MEID or IDID number (remove the last digit if necessary).
 Click Submit.
 You can view the IMEI or MEID number by entering *#06# on your device.
 If you have a tablet, click here to learn how to find your IMEI, MEID or IDID number.

 - The unlock boot boot loader key will be sent to your email.
 Save it for later use.

 - Download and install the latest Android SDK from developer.android.com.

 - Download and unzip this file.
 This is the standard android_winusb.inf-file, with a few lines of code added to enable Fastboot to support Sony and Sony Ericsson devices.
 Make sure you are running Google USB Driver package revision 4 or higher in your Android SDK.
 You can see current Google USB Driver package revision in the SDK Manager.